Navneetha Krishna (under Naga hood)

 Navneetha Krishna back

-Navneetha Krishna with a butter ball in his right hand is more common.
-Idols with butter balls in both the hands are rarer.
-This site has another example, bit larger, of such Navneetha Krishna.
+Navaneetha Krishna, with a butter ball in his right hand, is more common.
+Idols with butter balls in both hands are rarer.
+This site has another example, a bit larger, of such Navaneetha Krishna.

 Sharing my passion